Skip to main content

 • Hufford, G. A. (1995) The ITS Irregular Terrain Model, version 1.2.2, the Algorithm.

-itmlogic enables you to account for the radio propagation impacts arising from irregular terrain.
-For example, the image below shows the terrain implications arising between the Crystal Palace (South London) transmitter and Mursley, Buckinghamshire, England.
+itmlogic enables you to account for the radio propagation impacts occuring from irregular terrain (hills, mountains etc.).
+For example, the image below shows the terrain undulation between the Crystal Palace (South London) transmitter and Mursley, Buckinghamshire, England.
+Such estimates enable the engineering design of many types of wireless radio systems, including 4G and 5G Radio Access Networks and wireless backhaul connections.

 Terrain profile slice: Crystal Palace (South London) to Mursley